AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-an-array.md

 * One or more text values (simple array)
 * One or more collections of the same type (complex array)

+>[!INFO]
+>
-**Example:** The Watch emails module returns an array of attachments for every email.
+>**Example:** The Watch emails module returns an array of attachments for every email.
 Every attachment represents a collection that may contain a name, content, size, and so on.

 For more information, see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md).